Chasmiccoder/seashell/README.md

 We can reduce redundancy/modularize more.
 E.g. init_ls_flag_bitmap and init_discover_flag_bitmap do the same thing.

 create a function that processes the paths before feeding them directly.
-This is to account for using ~/ as the shell directory
+This is to account for using ~/ as the shell directory. resolve_path

 study links

+handle memory wastage in ls and discover

+discover ~ not working

 ### Potential future bugs
 Multiple commands with ; might get messed up because of same var names